microsoft/LinuxTracepoints-Net/Decode/README.md

 - Added item value `AppendJsonTo()` method.
 - Moved `AppendJsonEventIdentityTo()` and `AppendJsonEventInfoTo()` methods from `EventHeaderEnumerator` to `EventHeaderEventInfo`.
+- Renamed "info" suffix to "meta".
+Renamed `AppendJsonEventInfoTo` to AppendJsonEventMetaTo`, `PerfInfoOptions` to `PerfMetaOptions`, etc.
 - Add support for `BinaryLength16Char8` encoding.
 - Add support for extended formats for `StringLength16Char8` encoding.
 - Add support for `IPAddress` format.